 • Look for a couple who shares something in common with you.

 We have three sons, and we have enjoyed having mentors who raised all boys.
 We have benefited from mentors who are clergy couples and ones who are writers and speakers.
 It has been enjoyable attending sporting events with sports-minded mentors, exercising with them, or even vacationing with them.

 • Look for a couple who is willing.

 They don’t have to be perfect.
 No couple is!
 They don’t even necessarily need to be trained marriage mentors or professional marriage educators.
 It’s just that they need to have a strong, stable relationship themselves.

 Make a list of two to five couples who might be willing to mentor you.
 Decide which couple might be the best fit and invite them to dinner.
 See how the dinner goes.
 Ask them questions about how they met, what advice they would give to newlyweds, and the like.
 If this dinner goes well, make a follow-up appointment for coffee or dinner.

 Ask them if they would be willing to spend some time with you.
 You might suggest they lead you and some friends through a marriage enrichment book if they enjoy teaching.

 You might ask if they would just be willing to meet for a meal on occasion or be available for questions as they arise.
 Be sensitive about the amount of time they might have available for you.
 Decide when you will get together next, and make sure to thank them for their willingness.

-The above article comes from the book, Every Marriage Is a Fixer-Upper -written by Bill and Pam Farrel, formerly published by Harvest House.
-This book (if you can find it, because it’s no longer being published) is a do-it-yourself guide to bringing out the best in your relationship.
+This article comes from the book, Every Marriage Is a Fixer-Upper -written by Bill and Pam Farrel, formerly published by Harvest House.
+This book (which is no longer being published) is a do-it-yourself guide to bringing out the best in your relationship.

 — ALSO —